+- Representative from the FCU Board, who may be the President,

 - Faculty Representative,

 - Administrative Staff Representative,

 - Student Representative.

 Once the Commission is convened, the Commission will have 30 (thirty) days to issue a final report, which will be promptly communicated to the student.
 The entire process must be documented in the student's file.